gongzunpan/NTFE-BPM/README.md

 NTFE-BPM
 ====

-NTFE is a taobao flow engine written by .net/mono/c#.
+NTFE is taobao workflow engine written by .net/mono/c#.

-NTFE-BPM is Business Process Manangement found on NTFE-Core,
+NTFE-BPM is Business Process Manangement (BPM) found on NTFE-Core,

 also, it can run on wf4 or other micro-kernel engine.